krhancoc/progbg/README.md

         pass

 ```
-Backends require both the init and uninit methods, these are what are ran before
+Backends require both the init and uninit methods, which are run before
 benchmarks are executed.

 A sample benchmark would look like the following: